microsoft/live-share/docs/use/vscode.md

 #### Linux browser integration

-Once Live Share completes the installation process on Linux, you will be prompted to run a command in a Terminal that has been automatically copied to the clipboard to enable joining via the browser.
+Once Live Share completes the installation process on Linux, you will be prompted to run a command in a Terminal that has been automatically copied to the clipboard to enable joining via the browser. **You will be prompted to do this each time the extension is installed or updated.**

 > **Note:** If you do not see this notification you may be missing libraries that Live Share requires.
 Verify you have installed the needed [Linux prerequisites](#install-linux-prerequisites).